kronosaur/TranscendenceDev/docs/Style_Guides/C++.md

 #### Inline documentation

-Inline documentation of funcions should be before the declaration so that it is detected as a standard docstring and displayed in mouse-over tooltips etc.
+Inline documentation of functions should be before the declaration so that it is detected as a standard docstring and displayed in mouse-over tooltips etc.

 ```cpp